kapadiaparth/DE-705-Interactive-Data-Visualization/README.md

    10. [Data viz on Kerala flood](https://medium.com/@rambunctious.me.7/datavis-on-kerala-floods-2018-9c8ffe44b42f) by Angela Riang Simon<br />
    11. [Take on key events during Kerala floods (2018) by examining the state of reservoirs](https://medium.com/@pkapadia95/visualizing-the-state-of-idamalayar-and-idukki-reservoirs-during-kerala-floods-of-2018-c0709973bd79) by Parth Kapadia<br />
    12. [Interactive data visualization to compare the water release from dams during Kerala Flooding](https://medium.com/@ridhima.51/interactive-data-visualization-to-compare-the-water-release-from-dams-during-kerala-flooding-9500da12f911) by Ridhima Tapia<br />

+### Data Visualization Tools (Assignment 2)

+In preparation for assignment 3, to get up to speed on the tools available to visualize, each student was assigned a visualization tool and was required to conduct a half-hour introductory tutorial-cum-demonstration of the tool for the rest of the class.
+This was done over 4 days.

+1. [Tableau Public](https://www.tableau.com/) — This is among the most popular, intuitive and user-friendly of today’s data visualization tools.
+Requires no coding (Kiran).
+2. [Chart.js](https://www.chartjs.org/) — Simple, flexible JavaScript charts (Annu).
+3. [RAW Graphs](https://rawgraphs.io/) — Copy/paste the relevant data directly from your spreadsheet program into RAW, choose a data visualization type, and set your parameters using a drag-and-drop interface.
+Each individual parameter or visual metric can be adjusted, and the interface is clean and intuitive, making it ideal for beginners (Thuli).
+4. [dygraphs](http://dygraphs.com/) — Another fast, flexible open source JavaScript charting library (Supriya).
+5. [Palladio](http://hdlab.stanford.edu/palladio/) — A good tool to visualize complex historical data which are often qualitative and incomplete in nature, and to build better understanding of the historical material through humanistic inquiry (Shikha).
+6. [Timeline.js](http://timeline.knightlab.com/) — This is a powerful free tool developed by Northwestern University’s Knight Lab that helps you create engaging, timeline-based visuals to show off your data.
+Requires no coding.
+(Jonathan).
+7. [Tiki-Toki](https://www.tiki-toki.com/) — Another web-based software to create interactive timelines (Jonathan).
+8. [Flourish](https://flourish.studio) — Simple yet powerful, good dataviz with minimum coding.
+(Ridhima).
+9. [Vega-lite](https://vega.github.io/vega-lite/) — A high-level grammar of interactive graphics (Enlin).
+10. [D3.js](https://d3js.org/) — If you know Javascript, and you want to create highly custom and interactive interactive data visualizations, the D3.js library is the best tool around.
+Most visualization that you see on my website are done using d3.js (Kuldeep).
+11. [Tangle](http://worrydream.com/Tangle/) — Tangle is a JavaScript library for creating reactive documents.
+Your readers can interactively explore possibilities, play with parameters, and see the document update immediately.
+Excellent for instruction design and process explanation projects (Parth).
+12. [Processing](http://processingjs.org/) — Processing.js is a JavaScript library that sits on top of the Processing visual programming language.
+As every JavaSript library is, Processing.js is web oriented and lets you bring the Processing power to your web pages (Vishnu).
+13. [Springy.js](http://getspringy.com/) — Springy is a force-directed graph layout algorithm.
+It means that springy uses some real-world physics to try and figure out how to show a network graph in a way that looks good (Angela).